mpetruska/uk-modulo-purescript/README.md

 Version history
 ---------------

+* 5.30.0 - updates implementation according to [version 5.30 of the spec](https://www.vocalink.com/media/3047/vocalink-validating-account-numbers-v530.pdf)
+  (valid from 2018/11/26)
+* 5.20.1 - upgrades to Purescript version 0.12
 * 5.20.0 - updates implementation according to [version 5.20 of the spec](https://www.vocalink.com/media/3038/validating-account-numbers-v520.pdf)
   (valid from 2018/10/22)
 * 5.10.0 - updates implementation according to [version 5.10 of the spec](https://www.vocalink.com/media/3035/validating-account-numbers-v510.pdf)